smarthomeNG/plugins/nuki/README.md

 ## Support

-You can find the offical support thread for this plugin in the [KNX-User-Forum](https://knx-user-forum.de/forum/supportforen/smarthome-py/1052437-nuki-smartlock-plugin-support-thread).
+You can find the official support thread for this plugin in the [KNX-User-Forum](https://knx-user-forum.de/forum/supportforen/smarthome-py/1052437-nuki-smartlock-plugin-support-thread).

 ## Configuration